 - 1 large slice sturdy bread

-Bake in a hot oven just until the crumbs are browned, the cheese is melted, and you can’t stand the good smell any more and have to attack it - that'll be about 15 minutes.
+- Bake in a hot oven just until the crumbs are browned, the cheese is melted, and you can’t stand the good smell any more and have to attack it - that'll be about 15 minutes.